WilsonBillkia/bane/README.md

 (For the management machine)
 * A Linux or Mac machine with Python 3.5 or Python 2.7
 * SSH
+(If you need to run Ansible from a Windows Box, I believe the WSL is your best bet, but overall it would be better to have a Linux / Mac management system as Ansible absolutely leverages *nix conventions to work well and it does not play nice with Windows as a matter of form, sadly.)

 (For the nodes)
-* A Linux or Mac machine with Python 3.5 or Python 2.6

-If you need to run Ansible from a Windows Box, I believe the WSL is your best bet, but overall it would be better to have a Linux / Mac management system as Ansible absolutely leverages *nix conventions to work well and it does not play nice with Windows as a matter of form sadly.
+* Linux
+* Mac
+* Raspberry Pi

 ## Project Goals:

 ### Secure.
-* Decentralise nodes at scale outside the main cloud providers
+* Decentralise nodes at scale outside cloud providers
-* Be compliant with ISO 27001 Information Security control sets
+* Be compliant with ISO 27001 Information Security baselines
 * An alternative to securing containers in production

 ### Positive Social Impact
 * Reduce or remove cloud costs
-* Lower the barrier for entry for node operation
+* Entry barrier for node operation lowered
 * Enable potentially eco friendly reuse of obsolete tech
 * Enable low power nodes such as Raspberry Pi